-The Great Central Railway through Leicester closed in 1969 - These site shows photographs of the current state of the route through Leicester.
+The Great Central Railway through Leicester closed in 1969 - This site shows photographs of the current state of the route through

-Additionally, a section is included showing older photographs of the Great Central Railway between Rugby and Nottingham.
+Additionally, for comparison, a section is included showing older photographs of the Great Central Railway between Rugby and Nottingham.

 Layout of this site: